Mini-BeadBeater-96

 Preparation of Sample

-Use 0.1 mm beads for bacteria, 0.5 mm beads for yeast, fungi and tissue culture cells and 1.0 mm beads for plant and animal tissue.
+Use 0.1 mm beads for bacteria, 0.5 mm beads for yeast, fungi, and tissue culture cells and 1.0 mm beads for plant and animal tissue.
 Up to 400 mg wet wt of biomass can be disrupted per ml of extraction media.
 If you have solid tissue, pre-chop it with a single-edge razor blade or scalpel.**

 Operating the Mini-Beadbeater-96

-1) Insert microtubes into the tube holder, if applicable.
-Distribute the tubes symmetrically.
-Place the rack of microtubes or microplate (if using 1 ml microplates you can stack two at a time) into the chamber holder, top side toward you.
+1) Insert microtubes into the tube holder and distribute the tubes symmetrically with at least, four tubes on each corner of the tube holder.
+Place the loaded rack of microtubes or sealed microplate(s) into the chamber holder, top side toward you.
+If you are using 1 ml microplates you can stack two at a time.
 Screw down the two black plastic knobs until the top stainless steel retainer plate is in contact with the microtube caps or top of the microplate(s).
-Tighten knobs snug but not overly tight.
-Finally, screw down the white nylon wing nuts.
+Tighten the knobs snugly but not overly tight.
+Finally, firmly screw down the white nylon wing nuts and close the black safety cover.

-2) Turn on the 'on-off' switch on the front of the MBB-96 cabinet and select the cell disruption time (0-5 min).
-Typical cell disruption times are 3 minutes.
-If you are working with heat-sensitive material such as native proteins, consider pre-cooling your beads and sample, homogenizing for 1 minute, then removing the vials or plate and cooling in ice-water for 1 minute.
+Notes: If you are working with heat-sensitive material such as native proteins, consider pre-cooling your beads and sample, homogenizing for 1 minute, then removing the vials or plate and cooling in an ice-water mixture for 1 minute.
 Cycle for a total 'on' time of three minutes.
-Cooling is not need when extracting nucleic acids in nucleic acid isolation media.
+Cooling is not needed when extracting nucleic acids in nucleic acid isolation media.
+Operating an MBB-96 in a cold room is not recommended.

 Safety Concerns